NOW TV Black Friday deals 2020: save on Sky Sports Pass in early offer

 Your guide to NOW TV's Black Friday and Cyber Monday deals with bundles, passes and recommendations.

-If you’re a fan of TV and film then you may have been looking out for NOW TV deals over this Black Friday and Cyber Monday period.
+If you’re a fan of TV and film then you may be on the lookout for Black Friday NOW TV deals.
+And the good news is that early offers are already underway.

 Bringing together the best of Sky Sports, Sky Cinema, and Sky TV, NOW TV is a streaming service giving you everything from Premier League football to the latest movies and all the latest HBO shows under one roof.